Physics-informed deep-learning applications to experimental fluid mechanics: Introduction

-This article is organized as follows: in $\S$\ref{sec:Methodology} we provide an overview of the physics-informed neural networks and discuss the theoretical background; in $\S$\ref{sec:SR} we discuss the application of PINNs for super-resolution of flow-field data in both time and space without having any high-resolution targets; and finally, in $\S$\ref{sec:conclusions} we provide a summary and the conclusions of the study.
+This article is organized as follows: in $\S$\ref{sec:Methodology} we provide an overview of the physics-informed neural networks and discuss the theoretical background; in $\S$\ref{sec:SR} we discuss the application of PINNs for super-resolution of flow-field data in both time and space without having any high-resolution targets; in \S\ref{sec:exp} we discuss the application of the proposed methods to an actual experimental dataset; and finally, in $\S$\ref{sec:conclusions} we provide a summary and the conclusions of the study.